 Who is a hospice patient?

 A hospice patient is a person whose disease has progressed to the point that their doctor believes it’s likely they will die within six months.
 Hospice provides comfort care to patients as they stop curative treatments.

 Hospice volunteers provide a variety of services to patients with a life-limiting illness including: home respite visits, facility companionship visits, complementary therapy, vigil, administrative program support and more.

 How do I become a hospice volunteer?

-Cascade Hospice offers a free training program that will prepare you to provide emotional support and assistance to patients facing life-limiting illnesses, and their caregivers.
-Simply print an application and submit it by email, fax or mail.
+Cascade Hospice offers a free training program that will prepare you to provide emotional support and assistance to patients facing life-limiting illnesses and their caregivers.
+Simply print the hospice volunteer application and submit it by email, fax or mail.